tBaxter/django-voting/README.txt

 =============
-Django Voting
+Tango Voting
 =============

-This is a generic voting application for Django projects
+This is a generic voting application for Django projects, based on Jonathan Buchanan's old [django-voting](http://code.google.com/p/django-voting/) app, with additional improvements and enhancements.

-For installation instructions, see the file "INSTALL.txt" in this directory; for instructions on how to use this application, and on what it provides, see the file "overview.txt" in the "docs/" directory.
+For instructions on how to use this application, and on what it provides, see the file "overview.txt" in the "docs/" directory.